Hurts, Eagles soar into Super Bowl, rout 49ers for NFC title

 UP NEXT

-The Eagles will play in the fourth Super Bowl in franchise history on Feb.
+The Eagles will play in the fourth Super Bowl in franchise history when they face the Chiefs on Feb.
 12 in Glendale, Arizona.
+Patrick Mahomes and the Chiefs will be making their third Super Bowl appearance in four seasons; they won it all three years ago.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL